1952 NASCAR Grand National Series: 1952 season recap

 The 1952 NASCAR Grand National season was dominated by Hudson automobiles, winning 27 of the scheduled 34 races.
 No other make won more than three times.
 The reason the Hudson Hornet was so successful, winning over 80 NASCAR races between 1951 and 1955, has been attributed to its low center of gravity, "mono-built" body and center point steering system.
 The center point steering system contributed to the car's superior handling and cornering abilities; allowing the vehicle to excel on the dirt-covered race tracks of the day.

 Palm Beach Speedway in West Palm Beach, Florida, was a half-mile, dirt track that saw its first NASCAR event when it opened the 1952 NASCAR season on January 20, 1952.
 The 100-mile event was slowed by two caution flags, and was won by driver Tim Flock.
 Six-thousand fans were on hand to see Flock capture his first of eight victories in the 1952 season.
 Flock started on the pole, and drove his No. 91 1951 Hudson, sponsored by Ted Chester, to victory.
 He claimed his $1,025 winnings with only five drivers still running at the end of the race.
 Flock captured the pole position for the race in 27.78 seconds, with an average speed of 64.79 mph.
 The second event of the 1952 season took place on the famed 4.1 mile road course of Daytona Beach Speedway, and driver Marshall Teague took the victory in a 1952 Hudson.
 Herb Thomas led the first lap of the event, but Teague managed to lead laps 2 to 37.
 Twenty-thousand spectators witnessed 61 drivers start the event; but at the end of the race, only 10 cars were still running.
-The race was eventually halted on lap 37 due to the incoming tide which encroached on the beachfront straight of the track.
+The race was eventually halted on lap 37 due to the incoming tide which encroached on the beachfront straight off the track.
 The third event of the season took place at the half-mile dirt track of Speedway Park in Jacksonville, Florida.
 Marshall Teague won his second race in a row in the 200 lap, 100 mile contest, defeating the other 28 drivers.